mponce0/Visualize.CRAN.Downloads/README.md

 In other to show a closer trend to the time series data of downloads, the package will also displaying moving averages and moving intervals of confidence.
 The confidence interval is also shaded in the main plot.
 Both features can be turned off, using the corresponding flags in the optios: `"noMovingAvgs"` and `"noConfBands"`.

-### Implementation
+## Implementation
-It utilizes the `cranlogs` package for accessing the data of the downloads and the `plotly` package for generating interactive visualizations.
+Visualize.CRAN.Downloads utilizes the `cranlogs` package for accessing the data of the downloads and the `plotly` package for generating interactive visualizations.
 The basic (static) plots are generated employing R basic capabilities.
 The basic plots are saved in the current directory in a PDF file named *"DWNLDS_packageName.pdf"*, where *'packageName'* is the actual name of the